Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 `&>` redirects any logging information by the program that would originally come to the terminal and save to file.
 Note the lack of a space between `&>`.
 The second `&` then runs this command in the background.

 We can now press enter to run the command.
-Unlike when we have previously run code, your prompt should immediately return.
+Your prompt should immediately return.
 This doesn't mean that the code has finished already: it is now running in the background.

 > ## Running commands on different servers
-> There are many different ways to run commands in the background in terminal.
+> There are many different ways to run jobs in the background in a terminal.
-> How you run these commands (also known as jobs) will depend on the computing resources (and their fair use policies) you are running the command on.
+> How you run these commands will depend on the computing resources (and their fair use policies) you are using
 > The main options include:
 > * `&`, which we've covered here.
 Depending on the infrastructure you're running the command on, you may also need to use [`nohup`](https://www.digitalocean.com/community/tutorials/nohup-command-in-linux) to prevent the background job from being killed when you close the terminal.
 > * The command line program [`screen`](https://linuxize.com/post/how-to-use-linux-screen/), which allows you to create a shell session that can be completely detached from a terminal and re-attached when needed.
 > * Queuing system - many shared computing resources, like  the High Performance Computing (HPC)  clusters owned by some Universities, operate a queuing system (e.g. SLURM or SGE) so each user gets their fair share of computing resources.
 With these you submit your command / job to the queueing system, which will then handle when to run the job on the resources available.
 {: .callout}

-As we're running the command in the background we no longer see the output on the terminal.
-Luckily we have two options available for us to check on the progress of the assembly.
+As we're running the command in the background we no longer see the output on the terminal but we can still check on the progress of the assembly.
+There are two options to do this.

-One option is to view all the currently running background commands with the command `jobs`.
-The output of this looks like:
+1. Using the command `jobs` to view what is running
+2. Examining the log file created by `flye` using `less`

+### Checking progress: `jobs`
+Jobs command is used to list the jobs that you are running in the background and in the foreground.
+If the prompt is returned with no information no commands are being run.
 ~~~
 jobs
 ~~~